GlitchMC/Transparency-Odyssey-IV/README.md

 For 3DS:
 Enable Luma Patching by booting the system while holding Select.
 Place the "luma" folder from the zip file onto the root of your SD card.

+For help, suggestions, or to chat -> https://discord.gg/rdq79YG